THE BALLPARKS

 Wrigleyville was originally the domain of the Chicago Lutheran Theological Seminary, which in the late 1800s built an expansive campus with mansion-like structures dotting the otherwise undeveloped landscape.
 And that was the way it wanted it to remain, but the creep of city growth became all too inevitable.
 In 1900, an elevated “L” train track was laid from the south that greatly accelerated urban growth, while industry established itself with a coal plant featuring five silos tucked into a triangular spot bordered by Waveland Avenue, Seminary Avenue and diagonal Clark Street—remaining there until 1961.

 With cold feet, the seminary gradually decided to pack up, relocate and sell the land.
-Among those interested in buying were a trio of execs from the minor-league American Association, who in 1910 had aspirations of upgrading the circuit to major league status; for $175,000, they bought a plot of land across the street from the coal plant, on the east side of Seminary Avenue, with the intention of building a ballpark for a Chicago team to rival the Cubs and White Sox.
+Among those interested in buying was a trio of execs from the minor-league American Association, who in 1910 had aspirations of upgrading the circuit to major league status; for $175,000, they bought a plot of land across the street from the coal plant, on the east side of Seminary Avenue, with the intention of building a ballpark for a Chicago team to rival the Cubs and White Sox.
 But as soon as the ink dried on the purchase, other AA folks grew concerned about the outlaw status they were sure to be slapped upon from the established major leagues, and built up a majority opinion to remain a peaceful minor league option.

 Stuck with the land, the three buyers watched the weeds grow until they learned of another third major league circuit, the Federal League, that was in the works—with its eyes on Chicago.
 The man they wanted to talk to was 39-year-old Charles Weeghman, who had become the Lunchroom King of Chicago with a chain of 30 eateries serving people who ate on-site in one-armed chairs—and was now interested in running a franchise for the startup league.
 Mutual interest led to a 99-year lease in which Weeghman would build a ballpark and pay rent to the AA trio.